docker/extensions-sdk/docs/dev/api/backend.md

 ### Deprecated extension backend command execution

-!!! warning "Method deprecated"

-    This method is deprecated and will be removed in a future version.
+> This method is deprecated and will be removed in a future version.
 Use the specified method above.

 If your extension ships with additional binaries that should be run inside the backend container, you can use the `execInVMExtension` function: